March 16, 2019. A pleasant snowshoe trip on one of Waterton’s most popular trails.

 - Hiking time: 2h 30m round-trip (this included frequent stops to take test photos with a new camera)

 Through the winter of 2019 much of the fire-damaged terrain in Waterton Lakes National Park remained closed to the public.
 Luckily, the Bertha Lake trail was open.
-Up to the Lower Bertha Falls the trail is clear of avalanche terrain, and that short trip is a popular snowshoe outing for winter visitors to the park.
+Up to the Lower Bertha Falls the trail is clear of avalanche terrain aside from briefly crossing one slide path, and this short trip is a popular snowshoe outing for winter visitors to the park.
 I’d never been up there in the winter, so I took the opportunity to check it out on the last weekend of the season.

 Access to the trail is straightforward – drive through the Waterton townsite to Cameron Falls.
 A short distance past the falls there will be a sign pointing to a spacious parking area and the trailhead.
 There was some recently fallen and wind-blown snow obscuring the trail in a few places, but overall it was very easy to see which way to go.
 Snowshoes were definitely worthwhile – I encountered some hikers with only boots when I was on the way back down and they were post-holing to their thighs.
 The grip from the snowshoe crampons was also quite welcome in a number of areas where the trail was fully buried in steep-sloping snow.